Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Disordering Time

 To compare different hyperedge-size distributions on an equal footing, it is convenient to parameterize the distance from criticality as $q=\kappa q_c$ with $\kappa>1$.
+Here and throughout this section, $q_c$ refers exclusively to the symmetric threshold at $p=1/2$.
 This protocol is meaningful whenever $q_c(P)<1$ (in particular for the uniform and shifted-geometric ensembles, and for the truncated power-law ensemble with $\alpha>5/2$ in the thermodynamic limit).
 This guarantees that the system is in the disordered phase regardless of the specific $P(n)$.
 Substituting $q=\kappa q_c$ into the linear relaxation rate $\lambda$ and using the definition of $q_c$ yields $\lambda = (\kappa-1)\mathcal{A}_1(P)$.
 Consequently, the disordering time obeys the compact scaling form

 The parameter $\kappa$ controls the proximity to the threshold: as $\kappa \to 1^+$, the system exhibits critical slowing down with divergence $(\kappa-1)^{-1}$.
 The factor $\mathcal{A}_1(P)$ quantifies the structural stability provided by the hypergraphs.
-At a fixed relative distance $\kappa$, a larger $\mathcal{A}_1(P)$ implies a larger critical threshold $q_c$, and hence a larger absolute independence level $q=\kappa q_c$, leading to faster relaxation toward coexistence.
-The scaling form Eq.~\eqref{eq:Tdis_kappa} is well supported by MC data for all three families of $P(n)$ as shown in Fig.~\ref{fig:dis_time}.
+At a fixed relative distance $\kappa$, a larger $\mathcal{A}_1(P)$ implies a larger critical threshold $q_c$, and hence a larger absolute field-driven update probability $q=\kappa q_c$, leading to faster relaxation toward coexistence.
+Thus, the scaling form in Eq.~\eqref{eq:Tdis_kappa} is expected to capture the leading behavior well.
+Its quantitative accuracy, however, can be slightly lower than in the consensus-time problem because the disordering-time estimate relies on additional asymptotic steps, especially the drift-dominated time-of-flight approximation and the linearization near the stable mixed fixed point.
+For broad hyperedge-size distributions, rare large-group events can further enhance finite-size corrections by producing comparatively large jumps in $c$.
+The scaling form in Eq.~\eqref{eq:Tdis_kappa} is well supported by MC data for all three families of $P(n)$ as shown in Fig.~\ref{fig:dis_time}.

 For the $n$-uniform and shifted-geometric ensembles, $T_{\mathrm{dis}}$ decreases as the characteristic group size increases.
-This trend follows from the increase of $q_c$ with group size; consequently, at fixed $\kappa$, the corresponding absolute noise level $q=\kappa q_c$ is larger, leading to faster relaxation toward the disordered state.
+This trend follows from the increase of $q_c$ with group size; consequently, at fixed $\kappa$, the corresponding absolute field-driven update probability $q=\kappa q_c$ is larger, leading to faster relaxation toward the disordered state.